fishjam-dev/fishjam/docs/authentication_architecture.md

 ### Using **BE** as a middleman

+**Note: direct signaling option have been chosen so this paragraph is not applicable at the moment.**

 The same assumptions and first 3 steps as in the previous example:

 4) **BE** responds to **CL** that it was authorized and that it can send signaling messages to **BE**.